Zaneives/ICRPG-cgen-site/personal notes.md

 ## Second note
 Okay, it looks like the angular files have been added.
 It might have taken a while for it to reflect on the site.

+## Added chargen repository to my other laptop